poetry pf header

 The translators:

-Translators involved in the project are invited to have a short (40 words) biographical note, or a comment on the project, included here:
+Translators involved in the initial project were invited to have a short biographical note, or a comment on the project, included here:

 Name